 [02:00] OldPreMeds Question of the Week:

 As usual on the OldPreMeds Podcast, our question is taken from the Nontrad Premed Forum:

 “I’m a 30-year-old community college student who’s planning to transfer to UCSD (University of California San Diego).
 However, I’m currently doing really bad in my Calculus course, might not even pass.

 One option is to maybe get by with a C. Another option is to drop it and to take the W and talk to the University of California San Diego and see if they’ll give me an extension.
 And the other option I can think of is to stay at my community college and get an A. I know I can get an A because the concepts aren’t really that hard.

 The reason I’m doing so poorly is that my mother just passed away and I’m taking it really hard and having trouble focusing.
 What should I do?”

-Any parent passing is really hard.
-And I recommend that you withdraw right now.
+The death of a parent is really hard while you’re in school.
+I recommend that you withdraw right now.
 Give yourself a pass on this semester or whatever classes you’re taking.
 Regroup, grieve, do whatever you need to do to get re-focused, however long that’s going to take after your mom’s passing.